OMIF – Music Industry Initiatives

 - 2.

-At the time of application my company will have just reached its Fiscal Year End and audited financials will not be ready for a couple of months.
+At the time of application my company will have just reached its fiscal year end, and audited financials will not be ready for a couple of months.
 Are we ineligible?

 Financial statements must be current and dated within six months of the applicant’s fiscal year-end.

-- Review engagement or audited financial statements are required for applications requesting more than $150,000, and must be conducted by an independent public accountant.
+- Review engagement or audited financial statements must be conducted by an independent public accountant who is a member in good standing of a provincial branch of the Chartered Professional Accountants (CPA).

 - 3.